fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2_small_programs.md

 ###### Concatenation is mutating
 The `#<<` method used by collections like Arrays and Hashes, as well as the String class, implements concatenation; this is very similar to the `+=` operator.
 However, there is a major difference; `+=` is non-mutating, but __`#<<` is mutating__.

+Note that when we use the `#<<` method on __individual elements within an array__, we __aren't mutating the underlying object__.
+That is, we aren't adding to or removing elements from the array.
+But we're in fact __mutating each element__ within the array.

+In any case, it is bad practice to mutate the *collection* as you're iterating through it (i.e. adding or removing elements).
+You're free to mutate the *collection elements*, however.

 ###### Setters are mutating
 Setters are very similar to indexed assignment; they are methods that are defined to __modify the state of an object__.
 Both employ the `something = value` syntax, so they superficially look like assignments.